 - You can go back to your usual activities right away.

-- Some of the dye will leak out of your vagina.
+- Some of the dye may leak out of your vagina.

 - You may have some vaginal bleeding for several days after the test.